310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Tetora %}
 It’s like, they’re here to cheer for the qualifying rounds, but also go sightseeing while they’re at it.
-I guess the locals wouldn't say no to more tourists in the area, but, man…
+I guess the locals wouldn’t say no to more tourists in the area, but, man…

-Being surrounded in every corner and having my pictures taken by ‘em makes me feel like I'm some kinda exotic Okinawan animal.
+Being surrounded in every corner and having my pictures taken by ‘em makes me feel like I’m some kinda exotic Okinawan animal.
 {% endbubble %}

 {% bubble Kanata v2 %}